CommandPost/FCPCafe/docs/developers/fxplug.md

 ### Can I change a `ParameterSubGroup` `Name` via code?

 No, currently it doesn't seem possible.
-See bug report [here](https://github.com/CommandPost/FCPCafe/issues/312).
+See [bug report](https://github.com/CommandPost/FCPCafe/issues/312).

 Apple confirms: